-Trigger parameters There are several predefined parameters that can be used in scripts for trigger jobs.
+Trigger parameters For use in triggers, there are a number of predefined parameters that can be used in Trigger Job scripts.
 These parameters are only available if the Submitted Entity was started as part of a trigger.
-If the entity was submitted in the normal way, these parameters are not fulfilled.
+If the entity was submitted normally, these parameters are not filled.